programmingfundamental/courses/docs/AEO/obektno-orientirano-programirane-1-chast copy/laboratorno-uprazhnenie-5/README.md

 #### Task 3:

-Create a class Clerk with the following attributes:
+Create a class Clerk that extends Employee with the following attributes:

 · Additional percentage;